thomasernie/js-example/Exercises/SAVEUNDERSTANDING.MD/api.md

 }

 And, with the help of single query by leveraging the capability of GraphQL we will be able to get all the data for which we need to hit 2 API endpoints using REST rather.

+1).Define the Schema

+The GraphQL schema is used to define the kind of objects which can be fetched from service, and the fields they contain.
+GraphQL Schema Definition Language is used to define GraphQL schema.

+Add the following code in server.js file to define the schema:

+(Eg):
+// Adding Type Definitions
+const typeDefinition = `
+   type Query  {
+      hello: String
+   }
+Here, hello is the attribute of the query that returns a string value.

+2).Create a Resolver

+The resolver is used to process the request to the hello attribute of the query.
+The structure of the resolver function and the schema function must be the same.
+Add the following code in the server.js file.

+(Eg):
+// Adding resolver
+const  resolverObject = {
+   Query : {
+      hello: () => 'Hello World!
+Welcome to JavaTpoint...'
+   }
+}
+  => Use a pre-defined function makeExecutableSchema() to bind the schema and resolver.
+This function is pre-defined in the graphql-tools module.

+  => Add the following code in the server.js file to bind the schema and resolver.

+     const {makeExecutableSchema} = require('graphql-tools')
+     const schema = makeExecutableSchema({typeDefs:typeDefinition, resolvers:resolverObject})

+3).
+Define Routes to Retrieve Data from ReactJS/GraphiQL Application

+ Add the following code in the server.js file to define a route to retrieve the data.

+    const {graphqlExpress, graphiqlExpress} = require('apollo-server-express')
+   //create routes for graphql and graphiql
+   app.use('/graphql',graphqlExpress({schema}))
+   app.use('/graphiql',graphiqlExpress({endpointURL:'/graphql'}))

+  => Here, the graphqlExpress function is used to register the route http://localhost:4000/graphql and the graphqliExpress function is used to register the route http://localhost:4000/graphiql